 That’s what we ultimately want… people in our lives who care about us.

-People who treat us not as if we are wrong, but celebrate our differences and allow us to contribute our unique perspective to their lives.
 And I’ve realized over the years just how much we have to contribute to society, if others will only listen.
 We have stories of hope, stories of perseverance, stories of resilience.
 We all have overcome and are overcoming much pain.
 But many of us learn how to find joy in the midst of that pain.
 We see life differently, and we can help society see the beauty in difference.

 I’ve spent months thinking about these issues and writing about them in my journal.
 And I’ve realized that this conversation, this exploration of life, mental health, and rare disease, is energizing me in a way that I haven’t experienced in years.
 It’s teaching me that if I can accept and embrace my differences then I can learn to overcome shame.
 It may take a long time.
 It may take the rest of my life.
 But I’m used to fighting a lifelong battle.
 And so are you.